 There are many ways to help Shamrock School.
 If you would like to raise funds in your home country you will be playing a vital role in keeping the school running.
 Perhaps you would like to visit the school, meet the children and the teachers?

-If you would like to come to Nepal to volunteer with us, please make sure to read our guide below.
-Then use our volunteer form to contact us.
-Thank you.
+If you would like to come to Nepal to volunteer with us, please make sure to read our guide below and click on our volunteer form below to contact André Zlattinger.

-There are four main areas of involvement for which we seek volunteers:
+There are five main areas of involvement for which we seek volunteers:

 1.Qualified teachers who can assist in the academic programme.